UsAndRufus/jlox/README.md

 - Multiline non-nested comments (ie `/*...*/`)
 - Ternary if (see `ternary-if` branch - can parse but not interpret)
 - Getters syntax (see `class-extensions` branch)
+- Class methods (see `class-extensions` branch)
+  - These are not implemented using metaclasses as recommended are potentially a bit broke